DevCraftersEU/BoothGuide/README.md

 - [ ] 🌎 i18n - currently only english and german
 - [ ] 🔐 Expansion of authentication options (OAuth2 / OIDC)

+🖼️ Screenshots can be found in the [Wiki](https://github.com/DevCraftersEU/BoothGuide/wiki/Screenshots) 🖼️

 ## 💌 Legal Information

 The project may be used for both private and business purposes.
 However, selling the project or any derivative works is